-For electronic engineers involved in stackup design Speedstack Si interfaces with the Polar Si9000e PCB Insertion Loss Field Solver.
-Both Speedstack Si and Speedstack PCB are able to directly output controlled impedance test files associated with each stackup.
+Creating CITS (Controlled Impedance Test System) files Both Speedstack Si and Speedstack PCB are able directly to output controlled impedance test files (CITS) associated with each stackup.
+These files may be imported into the Polar Instruments CITS system for controlled impedance board testing.
 For the fabricator this is an ideal way to link the impedance test requirements to a particular job.
 For the OEM this offers a clear method of sending impedance test specifications out to suppliers or brokers.
 Designers and fabricators can work together and select the best material combinations for minimising build costs.
-Fabricators can share their in house material libraries with OEMs and ensure the most effective material choice is employed in the build.
+Fabricators can share their in-house material libraries with OEMs and ensure the most effective material choice is employed in the build.